About Government Training Institute

-As an American Top Team mixed-martial arts coach for 15 years, an accomplished competitive shooter, and small unit tactics specialist, Jason blends proven techniques from each discipline into a holistic program that is difficult for others to duplicate.
+As the first American Top Team main academy wrestling coach and teaching at multiple ATT locations for 15+ years as well as fight schools around the country, an accomplished competitive shooter, and small unit tactics specialist, Jason blends proven techniques from each discipline into a holistic program that is difficult for others to duplicate.

 Jason conditions his clients to understand the human variables that normally dictate the close-quarters environment, and immerses them in unique and effective blocks of instruction to satisfy their specific needs.